mikececco/site/docs/writing/posts/whoami.md

 It was a very interesting 2 years.
 I had to learn to live independently in a new country, deal with losing a job and planning the trajectory for the upcoming years.

-I still strggle thought to be productive.
+I still struggle though to be hyper-productive.
 I love spending time reading on Twitter, Hacker News and other blogs about other people's experiences.

 I've also found a newfound role as a writer.
 Someone said that if you died and never wrote anything down, it was a wasted life.
 It's hyperbolic, but I understood what that meant.